wiccagoddessbrandie/wiccagoddessbrandie/README.md

-The Tradition of The Cross and The Sacred Circle School and Coven.
+The Tradition of The Cross and The Sacred Circle School The Cross the Sacred Circle Coven.

 A Witchcraft Tradition of Reclamation and Power